Bounded Graph Clustering with Graph Neural Networks: Experiments

 To elucidate the scenario of $20$ true communities in figure~\ref{fig:varying_cluster_number}, we visualize the output of each model in figure~\ref{fig:network_visualizations} and plot the ARI in figure~\ref{fig:ari_20clusters}.
 In figure~\ref{fig:network_visualizations}, we plot the predicted labels of each model for a single run on a single \emph{medium} network with \emph{medium} density. \emph{GNN+REG+CONSTRAINT} found 9 communities that perfectly match the ground truth; \emph{GNN+CONSTRAINT} found 7 and \emph{GNN+REG} and \emph{GNN} found 1.
 We see this reflected in figure~\ref{fig:ari_20clusters} as \emph{GNN+REG+CONSTRAINT} and \emph{GNN+CONSTRAINT} have higher ARI scores than \emph{GNN+REG} and \emph{GNN}.
 This implies that the constraint allowed the models to find more meaningful communities.
 Furthermore, our proposed approach, \emph{GNN+REG+CONSTRAINT}, has the highest ARI.
-This is also expected since the addition of the regularization term encourages more nodes per community that would led to a better ARI.
+This is also expected since the addition of the regularization term encourages more nodes per community, which would lead to a better ARI.
 In contrast, the constraint in \emph{GNN+CONSTRAINT} only requires one node per community.

 We show the results obtained by varying the network size and density in the appendix.
-Furthermore, we assessed the special case where the upper bound is equal to the lower bound and show the results in the appendix (figure~\ref{fig:upper_lower}).
+Furthermore, we assessed the special case where the upper bound equals the lower bound and present the results in the appendix (figure~\ref{fig:upper_lower}).
 Again, in all cases, the constraint was successfully enforced.

 In table~\ref{tab:runtime_syn}, we note the runtime of each model in seconds.
-We see that all models have a comparable runtime and, as a result, the addition of the constraint and regularization term have little effect.
+We observe that all models have comparable runtime and, as a result, the addition of the constraint and regularization term have little effect.